muratk5n/thirdwave/en/README.md

 ---

-It's goes both ways..
+It goes both ways..
 Russia is a huge country in Asia every country wants to, has to, be in good terms with it..
 RU pays back in kind, friendly with both India *and* China.
 Gave both nukes!